West Nile Virus Vaccine Candidate HydroVax-001

-November 3, 2020 - The U.S. CDC reported a total of 43 states have reported West Nile virus infections in people, birds, or mosquitoes in 2020.
+November 3, 2020 - The U.S. CDC reported a total of 43 states had reported West Nile virus infections in people, birds, or mosquitoes in 2020.
 Overall, 451 cases of West Nile virus disease in people have been reported to CDC.
-Of these, 342 (76%) were classified as neuroinvasive disease (such as meningitis or encephalitis) and 109 (24%) were classified as a non-neuroinvasive disease.
+Of these, 342 (76%) were classified as neuroinvasive diseases (such as meningitis or encephalitis), and 109 (24%) were classified as a non-neuroinvasive diseases.

-October 19, 2020 - Health officials in Spain have reported outbreaks of West Nile virus disease in Sevilla, Cádiz, Huelva provinces, and Badajoz province reported the US Centers for Disease Control and Prevention (CDC).
-Since the start of the 2020 transmission season and as of October 15, 2020, there have been 299 human cases of WNV infection and 34 related fatalities through reported in Europe, led by Greece (137, including 20 deaths) and Spain (75, including 7 deaths).
+October 19, 2020 - Health officials in Spain have reported West Nile virus disease outbreaks in Sevilla, Cádiz, Huelva provinces, and Badajoz provinces, reported the US Centers for Disease Control and Prevention (CDC).
+Since the start of the 2020 transmission season and October 15, 2020, there have been 299 human cases of WNV infection and 34 related fatalities reported in Europe, led by Greece (137, including 20 deaths) and Spain (75, including 7 deaths).

 January 18, 2019 - The HydroVax-001 WNV vaccine was found to be modestly immunogenic and well-tolerated at all dose levels.
 HydroVax-001 was safe and well-tolerated as there were no serious adverse events or concerning safety signals.
 At the 1 mcg dose, HydroVax-001 was not immunogenic by PRNT50 but elicited up to 41% seroconversion by WNV-specific ELISA in the per-protocol population (PP) after the second dose.
 At the 4 mcg dose, HydroVax-001 elicited neutralizing antibody responses in 31% of the PP following the second dose.
-In the presence of added complement, PRNT50 seroconversion rates increased to 50%, and 75% seroconversion was observed by WNV-specific ELISA.
+In the presence of added compliment, PRNT50 seroconversion rates increased to 50%, and WNV-specific ELISA observed 75% seroconversion.